-On the sides, I made an oval shape lighter in the middle.
+On the sides, I made an oval shape that is lighter in the middle.

-Since the tops of these French Provincial pieces are very shiny, I paint first with Slick Stick to give it some grip.
+Since the tops of these French Provincial pieces are very shiny laminate, I paint first with Slick Stick to give it some grip.

 The final coat is Black Glaze.
 Then, the top is sealed with 2 coats of Clear Coat Satin.

 Finishing Touches on a Painted French Provincial Dresser